sanger-pathogens/monocle/metadata/README.md

 ```

 # Testing
+If you need to run up a swagger UI for testing then set the ENABLE_SWAGGER_UI environment variable to *true* when running up the container.
-The service provides a swagger UI which can be accessed on:
+The swagger UI can then be accessed on:
 ```
 http://0.0.0.0:3001/metadata/ui/
 ```